hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   specified template.
 Optional customization options can be submitted as well.
   See [creating a virtual machine from a template](#creating-a-virtual-machine-from-a-template) for more details.
-* `ovf_deploy` - (Optional) When specified, the VM will be deployed from the provided ovf template.
-See [creating a virtual machine from a ovf template](#creating-vm-from-deploying-a-ovf-template) for more details.
  * `hardware_version` - (Optional) The hardware version number.
 Valid range is from 4 to 15.
 The hardware version cannot be downgraded.
 See [virtual machine hardware compatibility][virtual-machine-hardware-compatibility] for